Cash Flow Management

 While preparing a cash flow statement the major goal for a business is to enhance the use of funds.
 Cash flows help a business to speed up collections, avoid unnecessary and early disbursements and to minimise idle balances.

 Another major advantage of preparing cash flow statement is minimising operational cost.
-Cash flows also aid in routinizing the cash flow process and minimizing the time and involvement of company’s management into routine, mundane process.
+Cash flows to also aid in routinizing the cash flow process and minimizing the time and involvement of the company’s management into routine, mundane process.

 Financial Plans and Cash Flow